Always ask your dentist whether the treatment they're recommending is available on the NHS and how much it will cost before you go ahead.

 A crown is a type of cap that completely covers a real tooth.
 It's made from either metal, or porcelain and metal, and is fixed in your mouth.
 Crowns can be fitted where a tooth has broken, decayed or been damaged, or just to make a tooth look better.

-To fit a crown, the old tooth will need to be drilled down so it's like a small peg onto which the crown will be fixed.
-It can take some time for the lab to prepare a new crown, so you probably won’t have the crown fitted on the same day.
+To fit a crown, the old tooth will need to be drilled down so it's like a small peg the crown will be fixed onto.
+It can take some time for the lab to prepare a new crown, so you probably won't have the crown fitted on the same day.

 Fillings are used to repair a hole in a tooth caused by decay.
 The most common type of filling is an amalgam, made from a mixture of metals including mercury, silver, tin, copper and zinc.
 Your dentist will offer the most appropriate type of filling according to your clinical needs.
 This includes white fillings, if appropriate.

-Amalgam fillings and some white fillings are available on the NHS (band 2) and cost £48.00 per course of treatment.
+Amalgam and white fillings are available on the NHS (band 2) and cost £51.30 per course of treatment.

 Root canal treatment